Monthly Archives: October 2009

 Foreign Health Care Models

-This is a well-written article reminding Americans they don’t need to reinvent the wheel to learn some lessons about how to reduce costs and make health care more efficient and effective.
-America is close to the last country to face … Continue reading
+sick_worldThis is a well-written article reminding Americans they don’t need to reinvent the wheel to learn some lessons about how to reduce costs and make health care more efficient and effective.
+America is close to the last country to face this challenge.
+So why don’t we take a longer and closer look at what other countries have done, what has been successful, and where the real challenges are that need attention.

 13 Comments